Sunday 28 July 2019 (16:00 -22:00)

 This programme is taught in English.
 Free translation into French or other languages needs to be confirmed.
 Important: translation services are possible only if you register your request at least two months in advance of the programme.

-For Zenko and Oko members, there is a reduction of 50 € on the regular programme price displayed below (reduction proportionally decreased for discounted options).
+For Zenko and Oko members, there is a reduction of 50 € on the regular programme price displayed below (reduction proportionally decreased for the concession option).